-Driven by experiences and data reinforcing that for Black children to access roles in leading UK institutions they must be ‘twice as good’ as their counterparts, the African Caribbean Education Network (ACEN) has been established to address some of the issues impacting on equality of opportunity.
+Driven by experiences and data reinforcing the belief that for Black children to have the same opportunities they must be ‘twice as good’ as their counterparts, the African Caribbean Education Network (ACEN) has been established to address some of the issues impacting on equality of opportunity.

 ACEN’s specific remit focuses on helping children of African/Caribbean heritage access and thrive within Britain’s ‘top’ performing schools.

 The trajectory between these schools and Russell group universities, as well as Oxford and Cambridge, is undeniable.
-Moreover, the interconnectedness between these top universities and those that go on to assume society’s top roles and decision-making positions is consistent and has been for generations.
+Moreover, the interconnectedness between these top universities and those that go on to assume society’s top roles is consistent, and has been for generations.

 Exploring the role of race & class specific initiatives

 Many will question an initiative which seeks to ‘utilise’ a space of privilege that most of society will never have access to.
-However, looking at the outcomes of the Black community through a race lens only, Black representation in society’s top decision-making roles, across all areas, is almost nonexistent.
-A stark visual representation of this can be seen in the research compiled by Operation Black Vote and Green Park in the ‘Colour of Power’(3).
+However, looking at the outcomes of the Black community through a race lens only, Black representation in society’s decision-making roles, across all areas, is almost non-existent.
+A stark visual representation of this can be seen in the research compiled by Operation Black Vote and Green Park titled the ‘Colour of Power’.

-This gap is further emphasised by the proportionate underrepresentation of Black students in the educational institutions which the majority of these people have been documented as attending (4).
+This gap is further emphasised by the proportionate underrepresentation of Black students in the educational institutions which the majority of these people have been documented as attending.

 Similar initiatives focus on sixth form entry to independent schools in the lead up to A-Levels, or scholarship/bursary offers for a small number of children who have already been deemed ‘exceptional’.
-However, there is a strong argument that there is a need to start a greater number of Black children on the journey to independent school at a much earlier stage due to the sheer amount of issues which can impact on their educational outcomes.
+However, there is a strong argument for the need to start a greater number of Black children on this journey at a much earlier stage due to the sheer amount of issues which can impact on their educational outcomes.

-As more open and honest conversations are happening around bias, and the manifestation of structural racism across society, for Black children in particular, the longer talent remains untapped, the longer confidence and identity issues/self-fulfilling prophecies have to impact this process.
+As more open and honest conversations happen around bias and the manifestation of structural racism across society, for Black children in particular, the longer talent remains untapped, the longer confidence and identity issues/self-fulfilling prophecies have to impact on their educational outcomes.

-Bias, and the underestimation of ability is something many Black parents report as being an issue for their children in schools.
-Seeking to avoid the ‘recorded’ academic decline of Black children by GCSE stage, largely been attributed to teacher bias (1), ACEN sees the 11+ entry point as being optimal.
-Data also shows that our children tend to have better academic outcomes (proportionately) in environments that are expected to achieve above average grades.
+Bias, and the underestimation of ability is another issue many Black parents specifically report as being an issue for their children in schools.
+Seeking to avoid the recorded academic decline of Black children by GCSE stage, largely attributed to teacher bias, ACEN sees the 11+ entry point as being optimal.
+Data also shows that our children tend to have better academic outcomes (proportionately) in environments where they are expected to achieve above average grades.
 And, this is without even touching on overt racism (as covered in the previous Lankelly Chase article).

-To add to this is an issue of resources.
-The more time that elapses, the further the gap increases between them and their wealthier peers.
+Resources also pose a problem.
+The more time that elapses, the further the gap increases between poorer children and their wealthier peers.
 Many, of whom have been afforded access to academic and extracurricular privilege from as early as 3 years old.

-Grammar schools which are often lauded as an opportunity for gifted underprivileged children to access ‘top’ education are similarly ringfenced for wealthier children.
-Largely, because tutoring is rife and examination success is now almost unheard of without specialist/tutoring support ranging from £40 – £120ph (2).
+Grammar schools which are often lauded as an opportunity for gifted but underprivileged children to access ‘top’ education are largely ringfenced for wealthier children.
+It is known that tutoring is rife and examination success is highly unlikely without at least some specialist/tutoring support ranging from £40 – £120ph.

 Positive discrimination & direct action

-Modelling the Operation Black Vote model directly responsible for targeting, training and mentoring a significant number of the UK’s BAME MP’s, ACEN believes in similar direct action which can demonstrably impact on the Black deficit in all areas.
-Rather than reinventing the wheel, we feel there is merit in using trajectories that already exist, and there is no area more statistically sound than access to elite education institutions at secondary stage.
+Modelling the Operation Black Vote model directly responsible for targeting, training and mentoring a significant number of the UK’s BAME MP’s, ACEN believes in similar direct action which can demonstrably impact on the Black decision making deficit in all areas.
+Rather than reinvent the wheel, we feel there is merit in using trajectories that already exist, and there is no area more statistically sound than access to elite education at secondary stage.

 The importance of lived experience

-ACEN believes that lived experience should be considered an expertise in and of itself, and time and time again, evidence highlights the level of success when equality initiatives are managed by those with lived experience, vs those that are tasked to people who are only able to apply an academic, presumptive perspective.
+ACEN believes that lived experience should be considered an expertise in and of itself.
+Time and time again, evidence highlights the level of success when equality initiatives are managed by those with lived experience, vs those that are lead by people who are only able to apply an academic, presumptive perspective.

-And with racial trauma via micoragressions experienced every single day, all actions are limited in success if we don’t ensure Black people are in positions that make decisions for the wider Black community from a place of, empathy and genuinely understanding.
+And, with racial trauma via micoragressions experienced every single day, all actions are limited in success if we don’t ensure Black people are in positions that make decisions for the wider Black community from a place of, empathy and genuine understanding.

-We have had decades of individual initiatives, organisations and diversity drives, but with the role of biases coming to light more strongly, we suggest its past time to review whether expecting non-Black decision-makers to increase diversity, work on greater equality and anti-racism initiatives will work close to the level of simply accepting and appointing Black people to be the change makers and experts in the Black experience.
+We have had decades of individual initiatives, organisations and diversity drives, but with the role of biases coming to light more strongly, we suggest its past time to review whether expecting non-Black decision-makers to increase diversity, work on greater equality and anti-racism initiatives will produce the same outcomes as appointing Black people to be the change makers and experts in the Black experience.

-To ACEN, It’s clear more than ever that we need to diversify the gatekeepers and policymakers, at the very least proportionate to our makeup in society and we feel strongly that this initiative is one way in which we can increase access to those decision-making rooms.
+To ACEN, it’s clear more than ever that we need to diversify the gatekeepers and policymakers, at the very least proportionate to our makeup in society.
+And, we feel strongly that this initiative is relatively simple way in which we can do this.